iamdlfl/Populator/README.txt

 4. Note that underscores become replaced by spaces for the boolean placeholder word.
 5. Please also note that it is case sensitive - whatever case you have will be retained for the replacement word.

+*** TROUBLESHOOTING ***
+- Do not use the word "Letters" in your folder names or file names.
+I don't know why but it causes issues.
+- Do not use underlined spaces to create signature lines, use actual underscore characters.
+Only use *one* underscore at the start of placeholder words.
+	- The program tests if a signature line is present by looking at the first two characters.
+If only the first is an underscore it becomes a placeholder.
+If the second is too, it ignores it and leaves it as is.